Advice

 Married and filing separately$150,000

-• Used electric vehicle rebate.
+• Used EV rebate.
 Anyone considering a used electric car under $25,000 could obtain up to a $4,000 tax credit, subject to income and other limits.
 The IRS says the credit equals 30% of the sale price up to a maximum credit of $4,000.
 To qualify, used cars must be at least two model years old.
 The vehicle also must be purchased at a dealership.
 The vehicle also only qualifies once in its lifetime.
 Purchasers of used vehicles can only qualify for one credit every three years, and to qualify, individuals must meet income requirements (see below).
-The credit ends in 2032.
 Read about used EV tax credits: Used Electric Car Tax Credits Explained.

 IRS Tax Filing StatusAdjusted Gross Income Limits